ericsonga/APCSAReview/_sources/VariableBasics/VariableSummary.rst

 Variables - Summary
 -------------------------

-In this chapter you learned the three primitive types on the exam: ``int``, ``double``, and ``boolean``.
-You also learned how to declare, change, and name variables.
+In this chapter you learned about the three primitive types on the exam: ``int``, ``double``, and ``boolean``.
+You also learned how to declare (name) and change the value of variables.
 You learned about operators, casting, and integer constants for the min and max integer values.
 You also learned how to create a random number.

 ..	index::
     single: static